 NordVPN has all the basic features that we covered with ProtonVPN, including built-in leak protection and kill switches on all their VPN apps.
 One big difference from ProtonVPN, however, is that NordVPN offers many advanced privacy features.
 They have apps for everything ProtonVPN does, and more.
 They even go a few steps beyond, supporting options such as Android TV, gaming consoles, and Raspberry Pi.

-One big difference between ProtonVPN and NordVPN is WireGuard support.
-NordVPN has now successfully integrated the WireGuard protocol into their network, in the form of the NordLynx VPN protocol.
+Another big difference between ProtonVPN and NordVPN is WireGuard support.
+NordVPN has integrated the WireGuard protocol into their network, in the form of the NordLynx VPN protocol.
+This is a privacy-first implementation of Wireguard that uses a Double NAT system to secure user IP addresses, as discussed in our main WireGuard VPN guide.
 It is easy to activate and use NordLynx in the NordVPN clients, simply follow these steps:

 NordVPN has servers in 59 countries worldwide, and their network contains over 5,400 servers.
 This server number amounts to five times the size of ProtonVPN’s network, with five more countries covered.
 And unlike with ProtonVPN, the entire server network is available to all NordVPN users (no restrictions).